liujiaruirz/nba_stats_database/README.md

 1. The all-time roster of a team.
  - In the team detail pages, users can obtain a list of ALL players who once played for the team with their jersey numbers, positions, etc.
+ - However, player's contract was not implemented because we could not find any open dataset that records such infomation.

 2. The Radar Chart.
  - As described in Part 1, radar chart is a function in our application to measure the player's abilities of based on their career stats.
 Here, we originate 5 different areas: PTS, AST, REB, VERS, POW, respectively standing for Scoring Ability, Asisting Ability, Rebound Ability, Versatility, and Body Strength.
 We calculate the values for each area based on our self-designed algorithm.